GitLeeRepo/JavaScriptNotes/ESLintNotes.md

 * Navigate to **Text Editor/JavaScript-TypeScript/ESLint**
 * Set **Enabled** to True

 I found it was using the "C:\\Users\\UserName\\.eslintrc" (no .json extension) file for its configuration.
-I tried adding a local .eslintrc.json file to the projects JavaScript folder and it caused ESLint to stop working (no errors, it just nolonger worked reporting obvious issue).
-It may have to do with the default one using numbers for values instead of strings, the local .eslintrc.json files use string values, altough they accept the number eqivellent also (e.g. 0 for "off", 1 for "warn", 2 for "error").
+I tried adding a local .eslintrc.json file to the projects JavaScript folder and it caused ESLint to stop working (no errors, it just no longer worked reporting obvious issue).
+It may have to do with the default one using numbers for values instead of strings, the local .eslintrc.json files use string values, although they accept the number equivalent also (e.g. 0 for "off", 1 for "warn", 2 for "error").
 I tried adding the string value syntax to the "C:\\Users\\UserName\\.eslintrc" version with the same result, ESLint stopped working.
 I will investigate this further at a later time.

 # .eslintrc.json file

 Contains the configuration settings for ESLint.
 It is placed or generated in your projects folder.
-Refer to the "Instalation" section for details on generating one.
-An existing one can also be compied from another project.
+Refer to the "Installation" section for details on generating one.
+An existing one can also be copied from another project.

 Example .eslint.json file: